 TheCompanyhasframedaPolicyonMaterialSubsidiary under Regulations 16(c) of SEBI (ListingObligations and Disclosures Requirements) Regulations 2015 which is available on thewebsite of the company i.e. www.hplindia.com.

 20. Corporate Social Responsibility (CSR)

-The Corporate Social Responsibility committee comprises of Mrs. Madhu Bala Nath asChairperson Mr. Lalit Seth Mr. Rishi Seth (Joint Managing Director); Mr. Jainul Haque as members of thecommittee.
+The Corporate Social Responsibility committee comprises of Mrs. Madhu Bala Nath asChairperson Mr. Lalit Seth Mr. Rishi Seth and Mr. Jainul Haque as members of thecommittee.

 21. Particulars of Contracts or Arrangements with related Parties

 All transactions entered into with related parties as defined under the Companies Act2013 and Securities and Exchange Board of India (Listing Obligations and DisclosureRequirements) Regulations 2015 during the financial year ended 31st March2018 were in the ordinary course of business and at arm's length basis.
 As per theprovisions of Section 188 of the Companies Act 2013 and Rules made thereunder read withRegulation 23 of Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements)

 None of the transactions with any of the related parties were in conflict with theinterest of the Company rather they synchronize and synergies with the Company'soperations.

-Your Company has framed a Policy on Related Party Transactions in accordance withSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 and as per the amended provisions of the Companies Act 2013.
+The Company has framed a Policy on Related Party Transactions in accordance withSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 and as per the amended provisions of the Companies Act 2013.
 The Policyintends to ensure that proper reporting; approval and disclosure processes are in placefor all transactions between the Company and related parties.
 The policy is available onthe website of the company i.e. www.hplindia.com and the Details of Related PartyTransactions are annexed as per Form AOC-2 in Annexure V.

 A) Statutory Auditors